juliusaka/xfc_btms_saev_controller/README.md

 This is the base MPC model.
 It has two main methods:

 - *determineBtmsSize()*: In this function, the first-level "controller" is runned, which determines the BTMS size based on predictions for charging demand.
-The prediction for this are generated from Beam output with random noise in *.generatePredictions()*.
+The prediction for this are generated from Beam output with random noise in *.generatePredictions()*. determineBtmsSize saves the informations of the planning process to results.
 - *planning()*: In this function, (day-) planning is performed.
 This means the control variables are determined in an optimization problem depended on prediction for charging demand and grid constraints.
 Runtime of this method can be longer, as a long horizon is optimized.
 The prediction for this are generated from Beam output with random noise in *.generatePredictions()*.
-Planning has a parameter *save* which can be set to true to save the informations of the planning process.
+Planning saves the informations of the planning process to results.
 - *step()*: This is the function which determines the control signals for each time step.
 Runtime of this should be short and has a short horizon.

 Further information about the MpcBase controller can be found in the MpcBase File.

-#### **planning():**

-The planning needs as input informations all the properties of the charging station and prediction about grid power limits (P_Lim(t)) and Charging Demand (P_Charge,total(t)).
-It determines the storage size and delivers and optimal trajectory for the collocated energy storage.
+The *determineBtmsSize()* and *planning():*-fucntion needs as input information all the properties of the charging station, ~~ prediction about grid power limit (P_Lim(t))~~ and the uncurtailed Charging Demand (P_Charge,total(t)).
+They determine the storage size and delivers and optimal trajectory for the collocated energy storage.

 To determine the uncurtailed charging demand based on given BEAM results, we assume: